AstroTech/astrotech.github.io/team/matt-harasymczuk/about-en.md

 Previously:

 - DevOps and Agile Consultant at MattAgile.com
-- Agile Process Architect at coi.gov.pl part of the Ministry of Interior, Poland
+- Process Architect at coi.gov.pl part of the Ministry of Interior, Poland
 - Software Engineer at Allegro.pl

 ## Who am I?